Discover the dramatic Dales

 The Knaresborough forest is home to the Petrifying Well , whose mineral-rich waters turn items to stone (including Agatha Christie’s handbag, which is still hanging there).
 Nearby you’ll find Mother Shipton’s Cave, the birthplace of England's famous prophetess.
 And if you fancy sampling a pint of Old Peculier fresh from the cask, then the Theakston Brewery in Masham is the place to quench your thirst.

 Nothing inspires an appetite quite like an afternoon up on the Moors.
 After all that fresh air, you’ll need a hearty feast - and Bizzie Lizzies’ fish and chips are locally renowned.
 For a gastronomic extravaganza head to the Michelin-starred The Burlington in Bolton Abbey .
 Or raise a pinky at Betty’s Tea Rooms in Harrogate.

 If you fancy yourself as an artist, take a sketchbook to the 60 different locations that inspired the great JMW Turner.
-Alternatively, you can sit on one of the Turner Trail benches and simply enjoy the stunning views.
-You can also stroll around the landscape that moved James Herriot to write novels such as All Creatures Great and Small.
+Alternatively, you can sit on one of the Turner Trail benches and simply enjoy the tunning views.

 Take to the award-winning fairytale world of the Forbidden Corner , where a labyrinth of tunnels makes for a fascinating day out.
 Or for a white-knuckle experience, the Lightwater Valley Theme Park has the Raptor Attack and Twister rides.
 And how about heading out into the Dales and trying to spot the brown long-eared bat?